Pulling Strings (film): Production

-Strings happen to be based in Mexico's capital and showcases everything the city has to offer.
+Pulling Strings is based in Mexico's capital and showcases everything the city has to offer.
 Jaime's Alejandro character has to help Rachel locate a missing computer and, in the interim, introduces her to a lively culture she never knew existed.
 But as a director for Ybarra, there were some issues when it came to meshing the English and Spanish components.
 Ybarra, who is a Mexican native, had to learn to overcome a slight language barrier when instructing his American actors.

 Release

 Pulling Strings was released in theaters on October 4, 2013.
 It was released on DVD on February 25, 2014.

 Box office

 Total domestic gross is $5,842,961.
 The opening weekend in the USA was $2,467,168.
-In worldwide, the total lifetime gross was $7,891,478.
+In worldwide, the total lifetime gross was $13,725,819.

 Reception

 The film has a 58% approval rating on the review aggregator website Rotten Tomatoes, based on 12 reviews with an average rating of 5.6/10s.